Thomas-A1/Flutter_SocialNet_WebApp/README.md

 - **API:** The backend API for POST IT can be found in the `Ashesi_Network` folder.

 - **Web Application:** The front-end web application developed using Flutter is located in the `final_project2` folder.

-Please note that the hosting on Google Cloud has expired, inhibiting the application's functionality.
-However, you can view the API in the folder.
+<div style="color:red;">**Disclaimer:** Please bear in mind that because I used free services to host my API and flutter web app on Google Cloud, there is a high probability that you won't be able to access the API on Google Cloud.</div>

 ## Live Demo